Try is not a 4-letter word: Anti-Anxiety Tip #3

 The why can clarify the important aspects of the goal.
 It will tell you which aspects are priorities as you move forward.
 It will help you decide how to make changes to your initial plan because you’ll see more clearly what parts of the plan are and aren’t important.

-For my “April Anxiety Challenge” my goal is to help more people deal successfully with their anxiety and improve their lives.
+For my month of anxiety information posts, my goal is to help more people deal successfully with their anxiety and improve their lives.
 Being clear about that goal helped me let go of my initial every day posting idea and alter it to a schedule I think is more doable.
 Either way can advance me toward my goal.

-I’ve brought some reinforcements to back up my “It’s good to try!” idea.
+Here are some quotes about trying as reinforcements to back up my “It’s good to try!” idea.

 “All the great speakers were bad speakers first.” ─Ralph Waldo Emerson

-“That which we persist in doing becomes easier─not that the nature of the task has changed, but our ability to do has increased.”─Ralph Waldo Emerson
+6. “That which we persist in doing becomes easier─not that the nature of the task has changed, but our ability to do has increased.” ─Ralph Waldo Emerson

-“Anything worth doing is worth doing poorly until you learn to do it well.”─Steve Brown
+7. “Anything worth doing is worth doing poorly until you learn to do it well.” ─Steve Brown

-"A person who has never made a mistake has never tried anything new."─ Albert Einstein
+9. "A person who has never made a mistake has never tried anything new." ─ Albert Einstein

 Note: This exercise can go hand in hand with the learning and exercise from my earlier blog post, Stretch Your Comfort Zone: Anxiety tip #2 .